lerni/googleanalytics/README.md

-# Google Analytics (Universal Analytics)
+# SilverStripe Google Analytics & Tag Manager Module
+A module to add Google Analytics & Tag-Manager (just script version but not noscript iframe) Trackingcode per SiteConfig in CMS

 ## Requirements

-* Silverstripe 3.x
+* Silverstripe & CMS 4.x, SiteConfig

 ## Installation

-Download, place the folder "googleanalytics" in your project root and run a dev/build?flush=1

-## Usage Overview

-A module to add Google Trackingcode (Universal Analytics) & Siteverification Metatag per SiteConfig in CMS
+The easiest way is to use [composer](https://getcomposer.org/):

+	`composer require lerni/silverstripe-googleanalytics`

+Run `dev/build` either way.

+## How to use
+Set the Trackin IDs in yoursite.tld/admin/settings and you're set.

-## Known Issues
+## Hint
 * Trackingcode is only shown in live-mode.
-* The name of the Web-Property (see: https://support.google.com/analytics/answer/2790010?hl=en&ref_topic=2790009 )is assumed to be the domain-name without www-Prefix.
-* Probable the Tracking Code should be in a Template-File and not in php.
-* ATM there is no way to "upgrade" a profile to "Universal Analytics": http://stackoverflow.com/questions/16528899/upgrading-to-google-universal-analytics